Robust Markov Decision Process: Beyond Rectangularity: Properties of optimal robust policies.

 \subsection{Robust maximum principle.}

-For a classical MDP, the value vector of the optimal policy is component-wise higher than the value vector of any other policy.
-This is known as the \textit{maximum principle} (\cite{handbookMDP}, Section 2).
-Using Equation \eqref{eq:Wvbeta} and the strong duality property of Theorem \ref{th:duality}, we extend the maximum principle for MDPs to a \textit{robust maximum principle} for robust MDPs: the worst-case value vector of the optimal robust policy is component-wise higher than the worst-case value vector of any other policy.
-We will write $\boldsymbol{v^{\pi,\boldsymbol{W}}}$ the value vector of the decision-maker when he chooses policy $\pi$ and the adversary chooses factor matrix $\boldsymbol{W}.$
+For a classical MDP, the value function of the optimal policy is component-wise higher than the value function of any other policy.
+This is known as the \textit{maximum principle} (\cite{handbookMDP}, Section 2). { Therefore, an optimal nominal policy attains the highest possible nominal value, \textit{starting from each state}: this is a special case of Pontryagin's maximum principle, which is at the core of the theory of optimal control \citep{ross2009primer}.} We prove a \textit{robust maximum principle} for robust MDPs. { The robust maximum principle has been leveraged to prove structural properties of optimal solutions of MDPs in a healthcare setting \citep{grand2020robust}, since it provides useful inequalities to compare the optimal nominal and the optimal robust policies.
+In particular, it shows that the optimal robust policy achieves the highest possible worst-case value, \textit{starting from any state}.} We write $\bm{v^{\pi,\bm{W}}}$ the value function of the decision maker when s/he chooses policy $\pi$ and the adversary chooses factor matrix $\bm{W}.$